Postgraduate Course: Intermediate Latin (PG) 1 (PGHC11267)

 On completion of this course, the student will be able to:

-- read and understand the set texts of the semester and develop skills in reading independently;
+- read and understand the set texts of the semester and developed skills in reading independently

-- demonstrate a sound knowledge and understanding of these texts in their literary (and historical and intellectual) context; and of the scholarly literature dealing with them;
+- acquired a sound knowledge and understanding of these texts in their literary (and historical and intellectual) context; and of the scholarly literature dealing with them

-- demonstrate an adequate acquaintance with Latin grammar and vocabulary to read and translate passages of moderate difficulty without a dictionary, or to translate simple English sentences into Latin;
+- developed an adequate acquaintance with Latin grammar and vocabulary to read and translate passages of moderate difficulty without a dictionary, or to translate simple English passages into Latin

-- identify and assess bibliography both in English and other modern European languages;
+- acquired the ability to identify and assess bibliography both in English and other modern European languages

-- develop and sustain independent scholarly argument by formulating appropriate questions and utilising relevant evidence considered in the course.
+- acquired the ability to develop and sustain original scholarly by independently formulating appropriate questions and utilising relevant evidence considered in the course

 |The bibliography depends on the texts chosen.|

 |Additional Class Delivery Information